Alexandra Richards

 Alexandra Nicole Richards (born July 28, 1986) is an American model, artist, and DJ in New York City.
 She is the daughter of Rolling Stones guitarist Keith Richards and model and actress Patti Hansen, and the sister of Theodora Richards.

+Early life

+Richards attended Weston High School in Connecticut.
+Richards is married to film director Jacques Naudé since 2019.
+They had a daughter in 2021 and a son in 2025.

+Career

 Her modeling portfolio includes images by Sante D'Orazio, Carter Smith, Annie Leibovitz, Craig McDean, Mario Testino, Bruce Weber, Patrick Demarchelier, Steven Meisel and Tony Kelly.
 Richards' face has appeared in magazines including Vogue, British Glamour, American Glamour, Italian Glamour, Vanity Fair, ID magazine, Harper's Bazaar, Jane, Teen Vogue, and French Jalouse.
 In 2010, she appeared in the French edition of Playboy.

 She participated in the "Fashion for Relief" show on September 16, 2005, in New York, a benefit for AmeriCares to support victims of Hurricane Katrina.

-Richards attended Weston High School in Connecticut.